Americas Paralympic Committee

-Americas Paralympic Committee (APC; Comité Paralímpico de Américas; Comitê Paralímpico das Américas; Comité Paralympique des Amériques) is an international IPC regional committee which represents the current 34 National Paralympic Committees of the Americas.
-It is affiliated to/with the International Paralympic Committee and its affiliated bodies.
+Americas Paralympic Committee (APC; Comité Paralímpico de Américas; Comitê Paralímpico das Américas; Comité Paralympique des Amériques) is an international International Paralympic Committee (IPC) regional committee which represents the current 34 National Paralympic Committees of the Americas.
+It is affiliated to/with the IPC and its affiliated bodies.

-APC is the body that organizes and oversees the Parapan American Games held every four years in the year before the Summer Paralympics.
+AmPC is the body that organizes and oversees the Parapan American Games held every four years in the year before the Summer Paralympics.

 Member countries

 In the following table, the year in which the NPC was recognized by the International Paralympic Committee (IPC) is also given if it is different from the year in which the NPC was created.